cloudquery/cloudquery/website/pages/docs/reference/cli/cloudquery_validate-config.md

 ### Synopsis

 Validate configuration without requiring any credentials or connections.
+This will not validate the tables specified in the tables list.
 This validation is stricter than the validation done during `sync`, but if it passes this validation it will pass the sync validation.

 ```
 cloudquery validate-config [files or directories] [flags]